KNTK Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Acquisitions: Completed the acquisition of Barilla Draw gathering assets, enhancing the Delaware South footprint.
+• Acquisitions: Completed the acquisition of Barilla Draw gathering assets, enhancing Delaware South footprint.

-• Kings Landing: Achieved full commercial service, doubling processing capacity in Delaware North with a 99.8% run time.
+• Kings Landing Project: Achieved full commercial in-service, doubling processing capacity in Delaware North with a 99.8% runtime.

-• Sour Gas Conversion Project: Reached FID on the Kings Landing sour gas conversion project, expected to be operational by year-end 2026.
+• Sour Gas Conversion Project: Reached FID on the Kings Landing sour gas conversion project, expected in service by year-end 2026.

-• ECCC Pipeline: On schedule for in-service next quarter, enhancing growth by linking Delaware North to processing capacity in Delaware South.
+• ECCC Pipeline: On track for in-service next quarter, linking Eddy and Culberson Counties.

-• Power Generation Project: Announced a 40-megawatt gas-fired power generation project at Diamond Cryo, expected to be operational by late 2026.
+• Power Generation Project: Announced FID on a 40-megawatt gas-fired power generation project at Diamond Cryo, expected to be in service by late 2026.

 3. Forward Guidance and Outlook